mautic/mautic/plugins/GrapesJsBuilderBundle/README.md

 ```

 #### Hints
-- In order for start-mautic to work a running ddev container has to be present.
+- In order for start-mautic* to work a running ddev container has to be present.
 - If you are on some other development environment you need to update some paths in the html files.
 E.g. Demo/mautic/index.html
-- In order to not get CORS errors we use the ip url of DDEV.
-(E.g. http://127.0.0.1:59367/).
-The port changes all the time.
-So make sure you use the correct port to load dependencies from Mautic (not relevant for helloWorld).
+- Tell Chrome to ignore cors issues: ?open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security?

 ### How to build for production
 ```bash